SARAHRODGARCIA/THUNDER/README.md

 Flexible preprocessing: Encodes categorical features and supports numerical features like transaction amount.

-Extensible: Can incorporate new features (e.g., time-based or sequence features) for improving detection of extremely rare or time-dependent frauds.
+Extensible: Can incorporate new features (e.g., time-based or sequence features) to improve detection of extremely rare or time-dependent frauds.

-Results:
+Results with XGBoost:

-Dramatically increased recall for critical fraud types (chargeback_fraud) from 0.36 → 0.94.
+Chargeback fraud: Recall dramatically increased from 0.36 → 0.94.

-Achieved high F1-scores for moderately frequent frauds (fraud_upper_fence F1 ≈ 0.93).
+Fraud upper fence: Achieved F1 ≈ 0.93, demonstrating high precision and recall for moderately frequent frauds.

+Fraud unusual hour & fast sequence: Improved detection with threshold tuning, though extremely rare or temporal frauds remain challenging.

 Identified limitations for extremely rare or temporal frauds, highlighting the need for further feature engineering.